arillo/Backbone.Facetr/README.md

 Adds a value to the facet.
 This will result in the collection being filtered by { FacetName : 'Value' }.
 An operator ('and' or 'or') can be passed to change the internal logical operator of the facet.
-Triggers a 'filter' event passing facetName and facetValue to the handler, unless true is passed as last parameter.
+Triggers a 'filter' event on the FacetCollection passing facetName and facetValue to the handler and a 'value' event on the Facet passing the facetValue to the handler, unless true is passed as last parameter.

 example